johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 <!--\begin {pause}-->

 Hearing from you
-:	— the publisher and author would welcome hearing from individuals or groups who have trialled Maize Plant Discipleship.
+:	— the publisher and author would welcome hearing from individuals or groups who have experience of putting Maize Plant Discipleship into practice.

 	Please tell us about your experience, together with any improvements you would like to request.
 We would especially enjoy hearing of stories, proverbs, metaphors that help to illustrate or culturally illuminate Maize Plant Discipleship teaching.